Updated on June 11th, 2026

 Tamar Valley is a place you can’t miss visiting when you are in Launceston.
 It’s a very scenic place where you can easily spend your afternoon checking out some wineries.

 Launceston’s local airport receives flights from Sydney, Melbourne, and Brisbane.
-Before coming to this place, my stay was in Melbourne, where I often stay while I am in Australia.
+Before coming to this place, I was in Melbourne, where I often stay when I am in Australia.
 Launceston Airport is a regional airport on the outskirts of the city.

-After visiting the campuses of universities and a few colleges in Launceston, our next destination was Hobart.
-Organisers of the trip planned to take us to Hobart by road on a tourist bus.
-The trip guide asked us to be ready in the morning at a certain time.
+After visiting the campuses of universities and a few colleges in Launceston, we headed to Hobart.
+The trip organisers planned to take us to Hobart by road on a tourist bus.
+The trip guide asked us to be ready at a certain time in the morning.

 First stay at Colonial town Campbell with some refreshment